-This is the first of a series of moderate drinking posts.
-If you’ve come here after searching on this issue, it’s likely that you’re wondering about your drinking and whether or not you should cut back to reduce alcohol-related problems or risks for problems.
+If you’ve come here after searching on the topic of moderate drinking, it’s likely that you’re wondering about your drinking and whether or not you should cut back to reduce alcohol-related problems or risks for problems.
 If you’ve not read the previous post I recommend doing so as they build on each other.

 Our goal in this series is to present you with solid empirical data on moderate drinking without blaming, labeling, or telling you what to do.
 What, if anything you decide to do about your drinking is always up to you.
 Only you can make that choice.